Denisov21/W3Schools/README.md

 # W3Schools

-This is an extension created for [Brackets](http://www.brackets.io/).
+This is an extension created for [Brackets 42 or later](http://www.brackets.io/).

 It adds a link:

 * In Help menu
 [W3School](http://www.w3schools.com/), [MDN](https://developer.mozilla.org/)